Sebastian Store

-The Sebastian Store is a California Historical Landmark (#726).
+The Sebastian Store is a California Historical Landmark (#726) in San Simeon, California, United States.
 It is the oldest store building along the north coast of San Luis Obispo County.
-It was built in the 1860s at Whaling Point, California, one-half mile to the west of its current location and has been in its present location since 1878.
-The Sebastian family has operated the store for over half a century.
+It was built in the 1860s at Whaling Point, one-half mile to the west of its current location where it was moved in 1878.
+The Sebastian family operated the store for 94 years.